jorge-crespo-cedeno/3D-Quadrotor-Control/README.md

-# Quadrotor Control in the Plane
+# Quadrotor Control in the Space and Trajectory Generation

 This an implementation of a Proportional Derivative (PD) controller in three dimensions for a Quadrotor.
 This assigment was part of the Aerial robotics course given by the University of Pennsylvania through Coursera.